 38) Is it true that we can do system testing at any stage?

-In system testing, all of the software’s components are tested as a whole to ensure that the final product fits the required requirements.
+In system testing, all of the software’s components are tested as a whole to ensure that the final product meets the required requirements.
 As a result, no. Only when all of the units are in an area and performing properly can the system testing begin.
 Before the UAT, system testing is frequently performed (User Acceptance Testing).

 39) What are some best practices that you should follow when writing test cases?